 Gerry Levene and The Avengers found themselves incredibly busy with bookings all over the West Midlands as well as in the Liverpool where they also performed at the famous "Cavern Club".
 The Avengers became friends with The Beatles whom they met there regularly and at The Iron Door Club following their late night engagements.

 John Watson left The Avengers to be replaced by a very young Roy Wood on guitar from a local group called "The Falcons".
-In 1964, Gerry Levene and The Avengers signed to Decca Records to record a single.
+In 1963, Gerry Levene and The Avengers signed to Decca Records to record a single at their studios in St. John's Wood in London.
+Unusually for that time The Avengers were allowed to play on the A-side of the single with Gerry, covering U.S. bluesman Willie Lee Perryman's 'Doctor Feelgood'.

-Although Gerry Levene and The Avengers continued to gain fame and fans with appearances on shows like Thank Your Lucky Stars, Roy Wood left to join Mike Sheridan and The Nightriders while Jim Onslow went on to join The Diplomats.
+Although Gerry Levene and The Avengers continued to gain fans and fame with appearances on radio and TV shows like Thank Your Lucky Stars, Roy Wood had left earlier to join Mike Sheridan and The Nightriders while Jim Onslow later went on to join their major rivals The Diplomats.

-Gerry and Graeme Edge teamed up with Denny Laine to start a new project that was to become The Moody Blues although Gerry left early on after having a falling out with Denny.
+Gerry Levene and Graeme Edge teamed up with Denny Laine to start a new blues-based group that was to become The Moody Blues although Gerry left them early on after falling out with Denny Laine.
 Gerry kept busy for the next few years performing with various new line-ups of The Avengers before taking a job with the Top Rank organization.

 Gerry Levene continued to make records during the later 1960s with local groups "Crossbones" and "The Hinge".
 He also recorded as a solo artist under the name "David Lincoln" for the Pye Records label.
 An excellent single by David Lincoln; 'Hold Back The Daybreak/That's All Any Man Can Say' (composed by prolific hit-makers Tony Macaulay and John Macleod) came out in 1970 and probably would have charted if Pye had spent more time and money on promotion.